robb-j/r0b-blog/post/using-jsx-without-react.md

 )
 ```

-It will now pass whatever you set `pragmaFrag` to to your pragma method,
+It will now pass whatever you set `pragmaFrag` to your pragma method,
 which you can handle in any way you like.
 In this case `'fragment'` will get passed to `createElement`
 which the method handles by returning the child elements.